CAT: LoCalization and IdentificAtion Cascade Detection Transformer for Open-World Object Detection: Relation to Prior Works

 \section{Relation to Prior Works}

 The issue of standard object detection \cite{detection1,detection2,detection3,detection4,detection5,detection6,detection7,fasterrcnn,ddetr,detr,zou2019object} has been raised for several years, numberous works have investigated this problem and push the field to certain heights.
 Whereas the strong assumption that the label space of object categories to be encountered during the life-span of the model is the same as during its training results that these methods cannot meet real-world needs.
-The success of \cite{fasterrcnn,OLN,location0,location1,location2,location3} demonstrates the feasibility of foreground localization based on the position and appearance of objects.
-ORE \cite{ORE} and OW-DETR \cite{owdetr} leverage the models of standard object detection and pseudo labels to detect objects in open world.
-In this paper, we propose a novel transformer \cite{transformer} based framework, CAT, for OWOD.
+The success of \cite{fasterrcnn,OLN,location0,location1,location2,location3, chen2019relation} demonstrates the feasibility of foreground localization based on the position and appearance of objects.
+Existing works \cite{ORE,owdetr,OCPL,two-branch,mvit,UC-OWOD, chen2022weakly} attempt to leverage the framework of standard object detection models for open-world object detection.
+In this paper, we propose a novel transformer \cite{transformer} based framework.
 CAT decouples the localization and identification process and connects them in a cascade approach.
 In CAT, the foreground localization process is not limited by the category of known objects, whereas the process of foreground identification can use information from the localization process.
 Along with self-adaptive pseudo-labelling, CAT can gain information beyond the data annotation and maintain a stable learning process according to self-regulation.